corda/corda/docs/source/network-map.rst

 Cleaning the network map cache
 ------------------------------

-Sometimes it may happen that the node ends up with inconsistent view of the network, because of changes in deployment leading to stale data in the database, different data distribution time and mistakes in configuration.
+Sometimes it may happen that the node ends up with an inconsistent view of the network.
+This can occur due to changes in deployment leading to stale data in the database, different data distribution time and mistakes in configuration.
 For these unlikely events both RPC method and command line option for clearing local network map cache database were added.
 To use them you either need to run from the command line: